Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     [Total Sales] ASC;
 ```
-- **Explanation:** This query identifies the 10 customers with the lowest total sales, pinpointing who the "bottom 10 customers" are.
+- **EXPLANATION:** This query identifies the 10 customers with the lowest total sales, pinpointing who the "bottom 10 customers" are.
 They were Jeremy Farry, Natalie DeCherney, Nicole Fjeld, Katrina Edelman, Dorothy Dickinson, Christine Kargatis, Eric Murdock, Chris McAfee, Rick Huthwaite and Mark Hamilton
 - **Advice for Management:** To increase revenue from the bottom 10 customers, KMS management should focus on a targeted customer retention and engagement strategy.
 ```
 ---(Q5) KMS incurred the most shipping cost using which shipping method?